 What Happened: Remember Y2K and the pervading notion that at midnight on January 1, 2000, we’d all wake up to chaos and anarchy?
 (Spoiler alert: nothing happened.)
 Well that was the feeling a lot of people experienced on October 21, 2016, when DNS provider Dyn was struck three times by DDoS attacks.
 Websites taken offline by the attack included Twitter, Tumblr, Paypal, Pinterest, the BBC, Etsy, Fox News, GitHub, GroupHub, HBO, HostGator, iHeartRadio, Mashable, the New York Times, Reddit, Shopify, Slack, Spotify, Starbucks and more.
 Dyn itself called the attacks “highly sophisticated” and reported that there were tens of millions of IP addresses involved.

 What We Learned: The Internet of Things (IoT) is remarkably vulnerable.
 Who would have though lax security on things like baby monitors and residential gateways could turn into a national nightmare?
 The hackers responsible infected these IoT devices and millions more with the Mirai malware and turned them loose on Dyn.
 The malware had been released as open-source code a few weeks prior on the Internet.
 Sort of like dumping the ingredients to a homemade bomb in the middle of a crowded shopping mall and walking away.
-Hosting companies responded with increased edge protection to enhance their ability to keep their clients safe.
+Cloud and dedicated hosting companies responded with increased edge protection to enhance their ability to keep their clients safe.